Digital-Innovation-Foundation/BTMBOK/courseware/invitation.md

-# BTM Courseware - Invitation
+# Open Access BTM Texbook and Courseware: Call to Action

 **Proposal**